-The increase in the account was due to availment of short term loan by the parent company.
+The decrease in the account was due to payment of short term loan by Cirrus.

 Accounts Payable and Accrued Expenses

 The increase was mainly attributable to the recorded liabilities for ongoing projects of the resort subsidiary.
 Also, included are payables to the suppliers of the wire manufacturing subsidiary.